ajaila/ajaila/README.md

 | Selectors | Require table and file as an input.
 They know how to parse CSV files. | Generated and executed via Terminal Command |

 ## Sandbox Explained
 Datasets are easier to understand, because Sandbox consists of more elements.
-As you can observe at the scheme above - there are Tables, Miners, Helpers and Presenters.
-Quit self-explanatory names, don't they?
+As you can observe at the scheme above, there are Tables, Miners, Helpers and Presenters.
+Quite self-explanatory names, aren't they?

 ### Tables
-After the selection process data is stored in the database.
+After the selection process, data is stored in the database.
 The access point for the data is a set of tables stored in the `sandbox/tables` folder.
 MongoDB gives us freedom not to generate migrations (that saves a lot of time).
-Additionally we can change any table add rewrite everything in a new way.
+Additionally, we can change any table or rewrite everything in a new way.

 Tables initialize new collections within the Mongomapper.
 Collections are available through selectors, miners and presenters.
 Helpers are not linked with Ajaila environment directly, but you can call collections and their methods.
 Helpers are usually a part of something (new helper gets generated within new miner).